 Visit the original site to dive deeper into HTMLCleaner and get installation instructions: http://htmlcleaner.sourceforge.net/

 While there might not always be that many choices, luckily there is always at least one of two good choices available for all the languages.

-Also, don't forget to try out our scraping solution, which opens web pages in a real browser.
+Also, don't forget to try out our web scraping API, which opens web pages in a real browser.
 The actual HTML documents out there might be in a wrong form, according to the standard, but they still work in the browser, so you'll always be able to execute JS on top of the HTML tree.